codewars/docs/content/authoring/kata/create-first-kata.md

 The description field is used to provide instructions to the users who will be training on the kata.
 This field recognizes [Github flavored markdown](/references/markdown/) with a set of [Codewars extensions](/references/markdown/extensions/).
 You can use the `Preview` tab to see how it will look like when presented to users.

-Have you encountered that feeling when you're met with a requirement you can't understand because it's poorly and inadequately written, and you still have to fulfill the requirement?
-Don't let yourself be the one who wrote that.
-If you ended up conjuring such hot garbage, everyone will just stay 10 miles away from you and your kata, and nobody will finish them at all.

-Fortunately, if your kata description is not very good, people will be eager to point this out in the comments, so you have more than enough chances to fix them.
+Description of a kata is the first thing others see and decides on the user's first impression.
+If description is good, users will be probably encouraged took into the kata further.
+If description is bad, people won't hesitate to point this out, rising issues and downvoting your kata.

 Writing good descriptions is a difficult task, and you should refer to ["Writing a Kata Description" guidelines](/authoring/guidelines/description/) to ensure that your description is of sufficient quality.